 Team17 has also learned and concluded from the current work done.
-That extensive research must be done in order to create a working product that accomplishes the project goals and objectives.
-The team also knows that understanding methods and techniques used to brush and demat dogs is very necessary, because it allows the team to know what issues the groomers and dog owners face and how they can be addressed.
-From the proof of concept test the team learned not only that the spinning brush concept is viable as a solution, but that further research must be done to determine optimal brush angular velocity and the other technical characteristics that are required.
+That extensive testing and redesign must be done in order to create a working product that accomplishes the project goals and objectives.
+The team also knows that understanding methods and techniques used to brush and de-mat dogs is very necessary, because it allows the team to acknowledge what issues the groomers and dog owners face and how they can be addressed.